Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

 \subsection{Quantitative Comparisons}

 The comparison results for all paired test sets are summarized in \cref{table1}.
-We report the average scores of the four full-reference metrics (PSNR, SSIM, MAD, GMSD). \cref{table1} demonstrates that our proposed method outperforms all six conventional unsupervised methods and all four deep-learning-based methods in all four full-reference metrics on EUVP dataset and almost the same on UFO dataset.
-Our model achieves the highest PSNR, SSIM scores on EUVP and the lowest MAD, GMSD scores on EUVP, UFO.
-In addition, we also found that 1) although our model was trained in an unsupervised way, our method still performs better than the fully supervised deep-learning-based models trained on UIEBD dataset on EUVP and UFO.
-2) this comparison result shows that our proposed unsupervised deep-learning-based method is better than conventional ones at preserving structural information and contrast preservation, which suggests the superiority of our trainable model.
-3) Our model is slightly lower than fully supervised methods on UIEBD dataset.
-However, this is because fully supervised methods were trained on the images and ground truth labels acquired from the UIEBD.
-4) Even without any extra labels, our model outperforms models that are trained on the UIEBD dataset on the two metrics of MAD and GMSD for paired datasets.
+We report the average scores of the four full-reference metrics (PSNR, SSIM, MAD, GMSD). \cref{table1} demonstrates that our proposed method outperforms all six conventional unsupervised methods and all four deep-learning-based methods in all four full-reference metrics on the EUVP dataset and shows great performance on the UFO dataset.
+Our model achieves the highest PSNR, SSIM scores on EUVP, and the lowest MAD, GMSD scores on EUVP, UFO.
+In addition, we also found that \begin{itemize} \item Although our model was trained in an unsupervised way, it still outperformed the fully supervised deep-learning-based models trained on UIEBD dataset on EUVP and UFO. \item This result shows that our proposed unsupervised deep-learning-based method is better than conventional ones at preserving structural information and contrast preservation, which suggests the superiority of our trainable model.

+\item Our model's performance is slightly lower than fully supervised methods on UIEBD dataset.
+However, this is because fully supervised methods were trained on the images and ground truth labels acquired from the UIEBD, while our method is fully unsupervised and was not trained with ground truth labels.

+\item Even without any extra labels, our model outperforms models that are trained on the UIEBD dataset on the two metrics of MAD and GMSD for paired datasets. \end{itemize}

-We also provided quantitative comparisons for unpaired test sets in \cref{table2}. \cref{table2} demonstrates that our model gets the highest NIQE on (FISHTRAC, FishID, RUIE, SUIM), and the second-best UIQM score on (DeepFish, FISHTRAC, SUIM).
-There are some appealing outcomes from \cref{table2}, 1) Deep-learning-based models have not outperformed conventional approaches in no-reference evaluation metrics, in contrast to full-reference evaluation metrics.
-2) The quantitative results suggest that our method can generalise well on unseen datasets even without ground truth.
+We also provided quantitative comparisons for unpaired test sets in \cref{table2}, which demonstrate that our model achieves the highest NIQE on FISHTRAC, FishID, RUIE, SUIM, and the second-best UIQM score on DeepFish, FISHTRAC, SUIM.
+These results also show that \begin{itemize} \item Deep-learning-based models cannot outperform conventional approaches in no-reference evaluation metrics, in contrast to full-reference evaluation metrics. \item The quantitative results suggest that our method can generalize well on unseen datasets even without ground truth. \end{itemize}